jcrowley8/jcrowley8/README.md

 ### Welcome to my GitHub
-- I have experience working with JAVA, HTML/CSS, SQL, and C/C#
+- I have experience working with JAVA, HTML, CSS, JavaScript, SQL, and C/C#
 - I’m currently learning the basics of Python
-- My passions include web development, OOP languagues such as java, and learning more about machine learning
+- I enjoy working with web development, OOP languagues such as java, and learning more about machine learning
 - How to reach me: email - jc0223@mix.wvu.edu
 - Please check this repository for some of my personal projects!